By Tim Lambert

 Meanwhile from the 1960s onward the population of Swanmore grew rapidly.
 In 1961 it only had 1,200 inhabitants but by 1974 the figure had reached 2,000.

 In 1980 a new village hall was built in Swanmore.
 The Paterson Centre was built in 1989.
 It was named after Ron Paterson who was vicar of Swanmore 1962-1985 and who died in 2009.
 Then, in 1993 Swanmore was twinned with Maneglise in Normandy.

-Today Swanmore is a pretty village with a general shop, a post office, a hairdresser, a butcher, and three pubs.
+Today Swanmore is a pretty village with a general shop, a post office, a hairdresser, and three pubs.
 Many of the residents of Swanmore commute to Portsmouth or Southampton.
 Today the population of Swanmore is about 3,000.